Background | Estuary | Flows | Dry Creek | Fisheries

 Before, during and after construction of a backwater pond at Amista Vineyards.

-Update: On June 16, 2014 contractors will begin summer 2014 construction.
+On June 16, 2014 contractors began summer 2014 construction.
 Expect to see trucks with logs, tree roots and boulders in the area (West Dry Crek Road, Dry Creek Road and Lambert Bridge Road).
 Construction will take place on weekdays, 7 a.m. – 5 p.m., and traffic interruptions will be minimal.